Most people are not using phentermine, for weight loss, correctly.

 What I found was quite the opposite:

-Some patients lost a minor amount of weight (a few pounds here and there) but many suffered from side effects which made them stop taking the medication.
+Some patients lost a minor amount of weight (a few pounds here and there) but many suffered from side effects that made them stop taking the medication.

 Worse yet, some patients experienced no weight loss at all.